 In the discourse of classical immigration countries such as Canada, and increasingly also in Germany, the immigration of highly skilled migrants has been considered a competitive advantage and seen as desirable.
 This political intention, however, is contrasted by a social reality in which we find ample evidence for structural discrimination and exclusion of migrants in the educational sector and labour market.
 While institutional-educational supports of the migration process aim to address those disadvantages, there remain ambivalences and tensions to be recognized.

-To answer these questions, this research project follows the Grounded Theory methodology and uses data gathered through expert and narrative interviews.
-Theoretical reference points consist of practice theory and the concept of cultural capital, as well as pragmatist, transformative and biographical perspectives on learning.
-Connecting with newer approaches to multi-dimensional status passage during migration allows for insights not only into individual pathways, but also the construction of transitions and assumptions of normalcy.
-Taking a “Doing Transitions” perspective and a reflexive understanding of migration pedagogy, the topical and methodological framework aims to generate deeper insights into migration processes, the construction of successful migration pathways, as well as social practices of inclusion and exclusion.
+To answer these questions, this research project follows a Grounded Theory framework and employs the Documentary Method for data analysis.
+Data weregathered through narrative interviews.
+Theoretical reference points consist of practice theory, as well as pragmatist, transformative and biographical perspectives on learning..
+Taking a “Doing Transitions” and “Doing Migration” perspective, the topical and methodological framework aims to generate deeper insights into migration processes, the construction of successful migration pathways, as well as social practices of inclusion and exclusion.

 Hof, C. & Bernhard, M. (2022). Übergänge als Anlass für Lernprozesse.
 Zeitschrift für Pädagogik Beiheft (1), 181–194. (peer reviewed)